hormoz-lab/CARLIN/README.md

     Log.txt - Running log of the pipeline.

     The pipeline can optionally be invoked with some extra paramters:

+    analyze_CARLIN(..., 'CARLIN_amplicon', CARLIN_def) uses the nucleotide
+    sequence and alignment parameters in 'CARLIN_def' to define the CARLIN amplicon and align reads against it.
+Defaults to 'OriginalCARLIN', which corresponds to the amplicon used in the (Cell, 2020) paper.
+Can also specify 'TigreCARLIN'.
+See *.json files in cfg/amplicon for full definitions.

     analyze_CARLIN(..., 'read_cutoff_UMI_denoised', cutoff) uses a minimum
     read threshold of 'cutoff' when attempting to call alleles from denoised